Usage Telemetry and API Lifecycle Governance

 1h

 How often the usage metrics are refreshed and old events are cleaned up.
-Uses Quarkus scheduler expression syntax (e.g., 1h, 30m, 10s).
+Uses Quarkus scheduler expression syntax (for example, 1h, 30m, or 10s).

 Property Type Default Description